Information about your blue bin.

 What can I put in my blue bin?

 Please Note: The use of face coverings and gloves may remain part of our daily life for a little while.
 Any disposable protective equipment (face coverings, gloves etc) used outside a medical setting should please be discarded in the grey bin and not placed in the recycling.
 These items are not recyclable and it is impossible to tell whether they are infected or not once they appear at recycling facilities - causing unnecessary alarm.
+Check out our Recycling Activities to Try at Home page to see how to make your own reusable face coverings from recycled materials at home.

 e.g. Yoghurt and pudding pots, noodle pots, ready-made soup and pasta pots.